Shattering Preconceptions: 5 Things You Thought You Knew About Medical Cannabis

 Not at all.
 While the list above highlights drugs that are currently in development, there are live drugs on the market already.
 There is of course Epidiolex, as mentioned, but there are also others like Marinol and Syndros for anorexia, and Cesamet for neuropathic/chronic pain, all of which leverage either a plant-derived or synthetic form of cannabinoid or cannabinoids.

-3) Cannabis is a fad.
-Not a structural theme underpinned by structural tailwinds.
+3) Cannabis is a fad, it’s not a structural theme underpinned by structural tailwinds

 Absolutely not.
 According to research from Reports and Data, the global medical cannabis market is expected to be worth USD 148.35 billion by 2026.
 We believe this figure to be conservative.
 Not just because we’ve barely scratched the surface in terms of the therapeutic potential of cannabinoids like Cannabidiol (CBD) and Tetrahydrocannabinol (THC), but also because there is so much to still understand.
 Recently, we’ve learned about lesser-known cannabinoids like Cannabigerol (CBG), Cannabinol (CBN) and Cannabichromene (CBC).
 To put further perspective around this, the cannabis plant contains over 100 different cannabinoids.

-4) Can cannabis be a force for good?
+4) Can investing in medical cannabis be a force for good?

 Oh yes, it most certainly can.
 Medical cannabis offers the only viable, scalable solution to the global opioid crisis.
 The most common use for opioids is chronic pain, and this is also the most common use for medical cannabis.
 According to the U.S. Centre of Disease Control and Prevention, the total economic cost for opioid abuse is estimated at USD 78.5 billion per year.
 They also estimate that 130 people die from opioid abuse daily, 40% of which are as a result of prescription opioid-based drugs.
 Cannabis has the potential to bring positive change to these statistics.